 - swollen lymph nodes

 You may experience more severe effects as the disease progresses.
-SLE affects people differently, but starting treatment as soon as possible and working with your doctor can help you manage this condition.
+SLE affects people differently, but starting treatment to try to get it under control as soon as possible and working with your doctor can help you manage this condition.

 Gout is a form of arthritis caused by the accumulation of urate crystals inside your joints.
-High levels of uric acid in your blood can put you at risk of gout.
+High levels of uric acid in your blood may put you at risk of gout.

 Gout can be incredibly painful.
-A joint in your big toe is most likely to be affected, although it can potentially affect other joints.
+A joint at the base of your big toe is most likely to be affected, although it can potentially affect other joints.
 You may experience redness, swelling, and intense pain in your:

-An acute attack of gout can last 12 to 24 hours, but the pain can linger for weeks.
+An acute attack of gout can come on strong within a few hours during the course of a day, but the pain can linger for days to weeks.
 Gout can become more severe over time.
 Learn more about the symptoms of gout.

-Reactive arthritis can occur when an infection in one part of your body triggers inflammation in a joint elsewhere in your body.
-The infection often occurs in your bladder or sexual organs.
+Reactive arthritis can occur when an infection in one part of your body triggers immune system dysfunction and inflammation in a joint elsewhere in your body.
+The infection often occurs in your gastrointestinal tract, bladder, or sexual organs.

 To diagnose these conditions, your doctor can order tests on samples of your blood, urine, and fluid from inside an affected joint.